‘Young And The Restless’ Spoilers: Jack Grills Victoria, Nick Turns Chelsea Down

 Nick will turn Chloe down and tell her she needs to move on with her life and get over this whole thing.
 She needs to focus on more important things in her life.

 Chelsea will not be happy to hear this from Nick.
 How could he ask her to do that?
-Chelsea feels like she needs to figure out how her best friend was involved in her husband’s death and find out the whole truth before she can possibly move on.
+Chelsea feels like she needs to figure out how her best friend was involved in her husband’s death and find out the whole truth before she can move on.

 Young and the Restless spoilers have been saying that Adam is still alive, so it is likely that Nick and Chelsea won’t last much longer anyway, TVOverMind reported.